daehli/sandbox/botpress-ledger/README.md

 ### amount

-A regular expression is use for endling the parsing of a amound
+A regular expression is use for handling the parsing of the amound

 **What you can do**